captionpoint/CaptionPoint-Server/public/will.md

 We all know these nine are true and good as we have watched and performed them ourselves.
 ---
 ## JOHN:
 Good.
+--
 Next.
 ---
 ## CRANE:
-Next are the foul papers first drafts.
+Next are the foul papers, first drafts.
 ---
 ## ALICE:
 First drafts?!